West Sandy Creek Winery to Unveil New Wine at First Wine Walk

 West Sandy Creek Winery Unveils 2020 Harvest Wines

-(Feb.
-X, 2020 -Richards, Texas) – West Sandy Creek Winery, located in Richards, Texas, just outside of Huntsville, recently announced a collection of wines now available from the 2020 harvest.
+(February 2020 -Richards, Texas) – West Sandy Creek Winery, located in Richards, Texas, just outside of Huntsville, recently announced a collection of wines now available from the 2020 harvest.

 “Overall, our 2020 harvest yield was better than expected,” said Stan McGinley, owner of West Sandy Creek Winery.
 “The amount of rain and intervals between rain made the year challenging, but we worked with the resulting differences to improve our wines.”